brendan-ch/personal-website/content/work/clockwise.md

 ![Frames of a high-fidelity prototype.](/static/work/clockwise/ui-design.png)

 I started with some low-fidelity sketches of the timer, which turned into a high-fidelity prototype.
-The UI was designed using Figma, and the font used is Anonymous Pro.
+The UI was designed using Figma, and the typeface used is Anonymous Pro.

 ![Frames showing the UI fading when the timer is running.](/static/work/clockwise/fade.png)